jsfix-ci/node-action-to-promise/README.md

 }
 ```

+#### `dispatchStartAction = (store: Store, action: AnyAction) => Promise<void>`

+Function dispatches action to the store calling 'dispatch' method of the store.
+It returns promise that will be resolved or rejected
+depindng on action (either resolve or reject) PUT'ed to the store.

+#### `compDispatchStartAction = (dispatch: (action: AnyAction) => AnyAction, action: AnyAction) => Promise<void>`

+Function dispatches action to store calling 'dispatch' method bound to that store.
+It returns promise that will be resolved or rejected
+depindng on action (either resolve or reject) PUT'ed to the store.

 #### `actionFromPromiseAction(action: IA2PAction) => AnyAction`

 Function usually called in Saga generator function to restore original action without `resolve` and `reject` properties.